Ayop14/Hello_Data_Visualization/project diary.md

 # Visuaizing different amounts
 The idea is to make simple, yet informative plots that display similarly equally ranged features, using a grouped bar plot, stacked bars.
 The point is to compare them against each other.

+For all plots, the idea is to show how many bikes of each type each brand sells.